-When hiring a contractor, most homeowners will look at the “basic” criteria that people look for when hiring someone to complete a job at their home.
-These include things like, Does the contractor have insurance, do they provide a written contract, and what does their payment schedule look like.
+When hiring a contractor for a home renovation or outdoor living reno, most homeowners will look at the “basic” criteria that people look for when hiring construction services or a general contractor to complete a job at their home.
+These include things like, Does the contractor have insurance, do they provide a written contract, do they go good work, how long have they been in business for and what does their payment schedule look like.

 This article is designed to delve a little deeper into what you should look for when hiring a contractor, and is meant to be thought provoking.
 Each homeowner will have a different set of qualities that they are they looking for in a contractor, as we each value different things.